Amritanshu-Ranjan/Splunk-Enterprise-Installation/README.md

 ```

 # Install WGET on Linux
 yum install wget

 # UserName and Password
-Custom User name and password is flashed at the end which you can use to login , it can be changed in future reason for generating a common password is you can run the script on one go across all the servers and will have a common credentials across all the Splunk Components.
+At the conclusion of the process, a unique username and password are displayed for your login.
+Although these credentials can be modified later, the advantage of generating a standardized password is that you can execute the script seamlessly across all servers, ensuring consistent access credentials for all Splunk Components.